 It’s not necessary to spend hundreds on making a piano recording anymore.
-Once you own a digital piano and a computer, you are well on your way to recording your music.
+Once you own a digital piano (or keyboard) and a computer, you are well on your way to recording your music.

 In this step-by-step guide, we’ll explain a few simple ways to approach the recording process.

 We also outline below what software and hardware you may require, based upon on your recording needs, budget, and the equipment you already own.

 A good question to ask yourself is “what’s your target?”
 The answer could simply be that you wish to keep your music recorded.

 Another reason could be that you are being commissioned to make a soundtrack for a video, a game, or website, or you are going to sell your music to a royalty-free library.
 Your approach hinges on your answers.

 And if you’re recording for a film soundtrack or iTunes sales, you definitely need professional quality audio recording, though for keeping track of your rehearsing progress or mocking up your future compositions, lower audio standards are acceptable.

 Or maybe, you even don’t need an audio recording, and a MIDI track would be a better option.

 Our guide will help you understand your needs as well as the basics of MIDI and audio recording.